 - Medicines will only be administered at school when it would be detrimental to a child's health or school attendance not to do so. - No child under 16 will be given prescription or non-prescription medicines without their parent's consent - except in exceptional circumstances where the medicine has been prescribed to the child without the knowledge of the parents.
 In such cases, efforts will be made to encourage the child or young person to involve their parents while respecting their right to confidentiality.
-Forms are available from the school office. - A student under 16 will never be given medicine containing aspirin unless prescribed by a doctor. - Medication, e.g. for pain relief, will not be administered without first checking maximum dosages and when the previous dose was taken.
+Permission forms are available from the school office. - A student under 16 will never be given medicine containing aspirin unless prescribed by a doctor. - Medication, e.g. for pain relief, will not be administered without first checking maximum dosages and when the previous dose was taken.
 Parents will be informed if medication is administered.
 Bentley Wood does not provide non-prescription medicines such as pain relief tablets.
 We have paracetamol only to give to students whose parents have given consent for us to give for pain relief. - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours. - Bentley Wood High School will only accept prescribed medicines that are in-date, labelled, provided in the original container as dispensed by a pharmacist and include instructions for administration, dosage and storage.
 The exception to this is insulin which must still be in date, but will generally be available inside an insulin pen or a pump, rather than in its original container. - All medication will be securely stored in the medical cabinet in the Welfare Office until such time as is needed.
 Children should know where their medicines are at all times and be able to access them immediately.
 Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens will always be readily available.
-This is particularly important to consider when outside of school premises, e.g.

-on school trips.
-The dates on medicines will be checked every term and should always be checked before administration.
+This is particularly important to consider when outside of school premises, e.g. on school trips.
+The dates on medicines will be checked every term and should always be checked before administration. - Staff administering any medicines will do so in accordance with the prescriber's instructions.
+The Senior Welfare Officer will keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
+Any side effects of the medication to be administered will be noted as well.